 The FAA regulates UASs in active airspace and requires that UASs meet certain size and weight requirements to be registered for authorized use.
-Additionally, the FAA creates no-fly zones, or restricted flight areas, for UASs, such as around airports or over military installations.
+Additionally, the FAA creates no-fly zones, or restricted flight areas, for UASs, such as around airports or over military installations (Figure 6-1 for WPAFB).
 The FAA also monitors and tracks UASs flying in unauthorized areas.
 It receives more than 100 reports of unauthorized drone flights a month nationwide.